vonajs/vona/packages-docs/guide/aop/introduction.md

 ```

 - `@Aop`: This decorator is used to implement the `external aspect`
-- `match`: This decorator is used to associate the `AopLog` class with the `ServiceStudent` class.
-The beanFullName is `demo-student.service.student`
+- `match`: This option is used to associate the `AopLog` class with the `ServiceStudent` class, which beanFullName is `demo-student.service.student`
 - `update`: Provide an `update` method with the same name as `ServiceStudent` in `AopLog`, providing custom logic